Private landlord registration

-It costs £65 to register as a landlord, £15 for each property - this price is applicable from 3 April 2023
+It costs £75 to register as a landlord, £17 for each property - this price is applicable from 3 April 2023

-If Landlords have other registrations with another Council then the discounted rate is £32.50.
+If Landlords have other registrations with another council then the discounted rate is £37.50

 If the property is already registered as a house in multiple occupation, this fee is discounted.

 It is the responsibility of the landlord to ensure that all information pertaining to your registration is updated.
 This includes changes to email and contact address.
 Registration lasts for three years.